 Date:

 To: Psy.D.
 Program Director

 Student Name:

 Please change my advisor from:

 to:

-potential future advisor about the planned of willing to make this change; she or he also implications, including issues related to dis The Current Advisor is acknowledging that at she or he has talked with both the current and change and believes that both faculty members are understands and has discussed the potential sertation chairing and dissertation topic selection.
-It such a conversation occurred and she or he acception where the conversation occurred and she or he acception.
+By signing below, the student is stating that potential future advisor about the planned che willing to make this change; she or he also us implications, including issues related to dissort The Current Advisor is acknowledging that the change.
+The Requested Advisor is acknowledging that or he accepts the change. nange and believes the standerstands and has ertation chairing and such a conversation hat both faculty members are discussed the potential dissertation topic selection. occurred and she or he accepts

 Signatures

 Psy.D.
 Student Date

 Current Advisor Date

 Requested Advisor Date

-Psy.D.
+Psv.D.
 Program Director Date